h-enes-simsek/EksiEngel/server/djangoRelated/setupProductionServer/readme.txt

 sudo systemctl status gunicorn.socket # should be active file /run/gunicorn.sock # output: /run/gunicorn.sock: socket
 sudo journalctl -u gunicorn.socket # if fails, how to see logs

+sudo systemctl stop gunicorn.socket # to stop if necessary (because it is automatically trigger gunicorn)

 # if /etc/systemd/system/gunicorn.service changes, run these to restart
 sudo systemctl daemon-reload